MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 ## Use approval outcomes in loops

 When you use approvals with *do until* loops, users need to account for all possible outcomes of a flow.
 If not, the flows could be stuck in infinite loops.
-For 'basic' and 'await all approvals', the final states can be *Approved*, *Rejected*, or *Canceled*.
-For custom approvals, it's based on what the user chooses to have as the options for the approval.
+For *basic* and *await all approvals*, the final states can be **Approved**, **Rejected**, or **Canceled**.
+Custom approvals are based on what the user chooses to have as the options for the approval.
 Use a condition or switch statement with approval flow instead of *do until* loops.

 ## View details of an approval

 To view details of an approval, select an individual approval to open it.
 Formerly, you would select the **Details** column on the **Received** tab of the Approvals list view, but this column is now removed.

 ## Issues with email notifications

-Here's an explanation of the process for sending an approval email notification, as well as a description of the possible email notification statuses and troubleshooting.
+Here's an explanation of the process for sending an approval email notification, and a description of the possible email notification statuses and troubleshooting.

 Sending approval email notifications is a two-step process: